shellscape/jsx-email/CONTRIBUTING.md

 The bigger the pull request, the longer it will take to review and merge.
 Try to break down large pull requests in smaller chunks that are easier to review and merge.

 It is also always helpful to have some context for your pull request.
 What was the purpose?
 Why does it matter to you?
 Does it resolve any known Github issues?
-Adding a line "resolves #<issue number>" (e.g. "resolves #23") to the description of your pull request or of a specific commit will automatically close this issue once the pull request is merged.
+Adding a line "resolves #&lt;issue number&gt;" (e.g. "resolves #23") to the description of your pull request or of a specific commit will automatically close this issue once the pull request is merged.